A Scranton Pedestrian Accident Lawyer Can Help You If You Were Injured

 $5 Million Bus Accidents

-With over six decades of experience, our Scranton personal injury lawyers can handle the complex issues of your claim as you concentrate on healing from your accident.
+With over six decades of experience, our Scranton car accident lawyers can handle the complex issues of your claim as you concentrate on healing from your accident.
 We offer no-cost consultations and handle these cases on a contingency basis.
 This means you do not pay us anything until we recover compensation for you.
 Call us today to schedule a free case review with a member of our Scranton team.

 How Frequent Are Pedestrian Accidents in Scranton?